• Skip to primary navigation

 Step six: Cover the casserole dish with aluminum foil and bake for 10-15 minutes or until cheese melts.
 Serve warm.

-BBQ macaroni and cheese variations
+BBQ pork macaroni and cheese variations

 Meat – Feel free to substitute pulled chicken or shredded beef for this recipe.